A Signal Temporal Logic Motion Planner for Bird Diverter Installation Tasks with Multi-Robot Aerial Systems: Problem Solution

-The optimization problem~\eqref{eq:optimizationProblemMotionPrimitives} can be reformulated by including an energy term to favor solutions with a forward speed along the trajectory as close as possible to the ideal (in terms of energy consumption) value $v^\star$.
-Namely, we write
+Hence, the optimization problem~\eqref{eq:optimizationProblemMotionPrimitives} can be reformulated by including an energy term to prioritize solutions where the forward speed along the trajectory is as close as possible to the optimal value $v^\star$ in terms of energy consumption.
+Namely, we write: where $\eta \in [0,1] \in \mathbb{R}$ serves as a tunable weight for the energy term in the objective function, which quantifies the deviation of the forward speed ${^d}v_\mathrm{for}({^d}v_k)$ from the optimal value $v^\star$.
+The forward speed ${^d}v_\mathrm{for}({^d}v_k)$ is computed as the Euclidean norm of the velocity components of drone $d$ along the $x$ and $y$ axes: